vitorfs/yt2srt/README.md

 python3 yt2srt.py
 ```

-3. Adjust manually the start time and end time for better result.
+3. An output file with the same name and `.srt` is created.

 Sample output file: